-3.3.7.1 Virtual Router ID (VRID)
+3.2.7.1 Virtual Router ID (VRID)

-The VRID must be configured with the same value on each virtual router associated with the redundant IP address (IP addresses).
-It is placed in all VRRP advertisement messages sent by each virtual router.
+The VRID must be configured with the same value on each virtual router associated with the redundant IP address (or addresses).
+The VRID is placed in all VRRP advertisement messages sent by each virtual router.

-3.3.7.2 Priority
+3.2.7.2 Priority

 The priority value affects the interaction between this VRID and the same VRID of other virtual routers participating on the same LAN.
-A higher priority value defines a greater priority in becoming the virtual router master for the VRID.
-The priority value can only be configured when the defined IP address on the IP interface is different than the virtual router IP address (non-owner mode).
+A higher-priority value defines a greater priority in becoming the virtual router master for the VRID.
+The priority value can only be configured when the defined IP address on the IP interface is different from the virtual router IP address (non-owner mode).